The best fun and unusual recipes you can throw on the grill today. Doughnuts, kimchi, peaches. Nothing’s off limits.

 California Grilled Chicken

 OK sure, you know corn.
-But corn is easy, delicious, and anyone can do it.
+But corn is easy and delicious, and anyone can do it.
 That’s what makes it fun.

 But hold on, this recipe offers more.
 It’s topped with butter and salt (you know, just in case you thought this was too healthy and boring) for a melt-in-the-mouth, moist finish to it.